goranmoomin/synchronization-team-11/README.md

 ### Implementation of `rotation_lock` and `rotation_unlock`

-The syscalls itself are quite simple. `rotation_lock` simply
+The syscalls themselves are quite simple. `rotation_lock` simply

 - creates a new `struct rotlock` instance on the heap, handling errors appropriately…
 - locks and adds the rotlock instance to the list…
 - calls `update_rotlocks` since `rotlock_list` has changed…
-- and waits until the rotlock’s state gets acquired.
+- and waits until the rotlock gets acquired.

 Similarly, `rotation_unlock` simply